jeaye/blog.jeaye.com/_drafts/2016-12-29-clojure-test-coverage.md

 ### Examining the output
-By default cloverage will run all of your tests and generate an HTML output at `target/coverage/index.html`.
+By default, cloverage will run all of your tests and generate an HTML output at `target/coverage/index.html`.
 Open that up with your favorite browser and you'll see something like this: